Jotaeme55/ToyRobotGame/README.md

 1. **Backend terminal**

-   Navigate to the backend folder, activate the virtual environment, and run:
+   Navigate to the backend folder, activate the virtual environment (same step as the prerequisites, venv\Scripts\activate on Windows...), and run:
    ```bash
    py app.py
    ```